 Steps to Determine if Your Car Battery Is Completely Dead

-The first thing you’ll want to do if your car is having trouble starting is to inspect the battery.
+If your car is having trouble starting, you’ll want to inspect the battery first.
 The battery can be one of the reasons why your car won’t start but may not be the only source of start-up woes in the vehicle.

 First, check out the lights inside your car on the dashboard.
 When you place the keys into the ignition, you should see some lights on the dash.
 Warning lights, seat belt reminders, and backlights for the speedometer and odometer should come on even if the engine isn’t running.
-If these lights don’t come on, you could have a dead battery.
+You could have a dead battery if these lights don’t come on.

 Another way you can determine if the battery may be faulty is to look at the battery contacts under the hood.
 Open your hood and visually inspect the contacts to look for white residue.
 This residue is corrosion, which is a sign that the battery is damaged or defective in some way and needs replacing.